seebye/ueberzug/README.md

 ### Command formats

 - json: Command as json object
+- simple:
-- simple: Key-value pairs seperated by a tab,
+  Key-value pairs seperated by a tab,
   pairs are also seperated by a tab
+  **:warning: ONLY FOR TESTING!**
+  Simple was never intended for the usage in production!
+  It doesn't support paths containing tabs or line breaks
+  which makes it error prone.
 - bash: dump of an associative array (`declare -p variable_name`)

 ### Actions